SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 a [truncated icosahedron](https://en.wikipedia.org/wiki/Truncated_icosahedron) of 32
 faces, not 24.

-So "24 faces like a soccer ball" must be regarded as&hellip; illiteracy of a sort.
+So "24 faces like a soccer ball" must be regarded as&hellip; illiteracy, of a sort.
 There are [various solids with 24 faces](https://www.polyhedra.net/en/result.php?type_fev=faces&operator=%3D&number=24&B1=Submit), though, so let's let that one pass.

 If you plant viral antigens on each of those faces, you can expose the patient's immune system to up to 24 variants.
 (More likely 8-12, so each variant is on 2 or 3 faces.)